Hong Kong's 'McRefugees' On The Rise Amid Summer Heat

 Bad home situations and expensive electricity are creating more McRefugees, but the genuinely homeless still make up a large percentage of those filing the tables late at night in the restaurants as other patrons down their burgers and fries.

-In January, Reuters quoted Ng Wai-tung, a social worker with the Society for Community Organization, a non-governmental human rights group, as estimating that "25 percent of Hong Kong's homeless population are McRefugees — people who call fast-food outlets home.
+In January, Reuters quoted Ng Wai-tung, a social worker with the Society for Community Organization, a nongovernmental human rights group, as estimating that "25 percent of Hong Kong's homeless population are McRefugees — people who call fast-food outlets home.
 He expects to see more in the summer when street sleepers seek air-conditioning to cool down."

 In 2015, the death of an apparently homeless woman who was sleeping in a McDonald's escaped notice for hours, prompting concern among social activists.